* Nikkei surges as Tokyo markets reopen after Monday holiday

 "If Abe is cemented in power for another few years, that would be a market-positive event," he said.
 "Certainty is preferred to uncertainty, when it comes to market confidence."

-South Korean shares dipped 0.1 percent, against a backdrop of caution ahead of the Fed meeting as well as continuing tensions on the Korean peninsula.
+South Korean shares dipped 0.1 percent, against a backdrop of continuing tensions on the Korean peninsula.

-U.S. Defense Secretary Jim Mattis hinted on Monday about the existence of military options on North Korea that might spare Seoul from a brutal counterattack.
-But he declined to say what kind of options he was talking about or whether they involved the use of lethal force.
+U.S. Defense Secretary Jim Mattis hinted on Monday about the existence of military options on North Korea that might spare Seoul from a brutal counterattack but declined to say what kind of options he was talking about or whether they involved the use of lethal force.

 Crude oil prices were mixed, not far from last week's multimonth highs but seen lacking momentum as traders braced for a potential stockpile build-up expected later this week.